olakunle-exxdee/tours/README.md

 #Welcome

-Tours is a clean template for trabel agency.
+Tours is a clean template for travel agency.

 Built using HTML, CSS and Javascript.